paudan/hate-manipulation-detection/README.md

 Results of emotion detection (presence of emotion) in Lithuanian text using various transformer models and discretization strategies.
 They are obtained using stratified hooldout testing, 70% data for training, 15% data for validation and 15% data for testing.

+In this experiment we considered difefernt settings, like using Lora and 4-bit quantization for more efficient finetuning (for the ModernBERT model), as well as weighted binary cross entropy to handle imbalanced dataset issue.

 #### 2-class classification (neutral vs. present)

 | Model | Accuracy | Precision (Present) | Recall (Present) | F1-score (Present) | Precision (Macro) | Recall (Macro) | F1-score (Macro) |